Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: A Study of Triangulation across Possible AI Futures

-The third and the fourth parts were similar to the previous two, with a difference that the participant now spent their ``afternoon'' in another company.
-In the fifth and final part, we interviewed about their experiences both about the morning and afternoon (see Appendix~\ref{sec:concluding-interview}).
-Among other things, we asked how the participant would describe the differences between the UIs, what they would think about these kinds of AI-augmented financial analysis jobs, and whether they noticed anything exceptional in the recommendations that AI had provided.
-Finally, we asked the participant to reflect more broadly on AI’s implications for work from the social, technological, economical, ecological, political, legal and ethical (a.k.a.
-STEEPLE) points of view.
+Parts 3 and 4 followed, analogous to the previous two parts.
+Having spent the `afternoon' with a different company, the participant then went through a final interview: in part 5 of the experiment, we asked about experiences of both halves of the notional work day (see Appendix~\ref{sec:concluding-interview}).
+Enquiries focused on such matters as how the users would express the differences between the UIs, what they would think about these kinds of AI-augmented financial analysis jobs, and whether they had noticed anything exceptional in the evaluations that AI had provided.
+At the very end of the interview, we solicited broader reflections on AI’s implications for work from social, technological, economic, ecological, political, legal, and ethics angles (i.e., within the STEEPLE framework \cite{schwartz1991art}).

+Although we expected user satisfaction, congruence with preferred work practices, and the task’s perceived significance to be greater in the MyData future, and that the answers about coping would reveal higher control ratings and a sense of opportunity more than threat also in the MyData future, we did not formalise these assumptions as strong hypotheses; submitting them to truth-testing would have been at odds with the idea that future-oriented studies investigate possible future states-of-affair instead of objective phenomena.